-Re: Submission of Initial APEC CBPR and PRP Accountability Agent Application
+Re: Recertification of APEC CBPR and PRP Accountability Agent Application (via EMAIL)

-NCC Group Security Services, Inc. is proud to have the opportunity to submit its initial application to be an Accountability Agent under the APEC Cross Border Privacy Rules (CBPR) System and the APEC Privacy Rules for Processors (PRP) System.
+NCC Group Security Services, Inc. is proud to have the opportunity to submit its recertification application to continue to be an Accountability Agent under the APEC Cross Border Privacy Rules (CBPR) System and the APEC Privacy Rules for Processors (PRP) System.

 NCC Group Plc was originally formed in June 1999, when the National Computing Centre sold its commercial division to its existing management team.
 The company was admitted to trading on AIM on July 12, 2004.
 NCC Group Plc made a move to the London Stock Exchange's main market in July 2007. iSEC Partners Inc., a leading US-based security testing services provider joined the Group in 2010. iSEC Partners, Inc. changed their name June 1, 2015 to NCC Group Security Services, Inc., a For Nevada Profit Corporation.
 NCC Group Security Services, Inc. (will be referenced throughout this document as "NCC Group") offers a number of different security services, including a dedicated team of professionals that perform compliance and audit related services through its Risk Management and Governance (RMG) Division located in the United States.
-As a for-profit corporate entity of the US, NCC Group is under the direct regulatory enforcement authority of the United States Federal Trade Commission (FTC).
+As a forprofit corporate entity of the US, NCC Group is under the direct regulatory enforcement authority of the United States Federal Trade Commission (FTC).
 The FTC is the APEC regulatory enforcement authority for the United States.

-To complete the application process as required to become an APEC CBPR and PRP Accountability Agent and to receive recognition to perform CBPR and PRP certification functions under the APEC CBPR and PRP System Programs, NCC Group intends to demonstrate its fulfillment of the requirements by addressing the Accountability Agent Recognition Criteria outlined in Annex A of the APEC Accountability Agent Application utilizing the Accountability Agent Recognition Criteria Checklist found in Annex B. NCC Group provides responses to meet the requirements of each of the following criteria items:
+To complete the recertification application process as required to maintain the APEC CBPR and PRP Accountability Agent status and to continue to perform CBPR and PRP certification functions under the APEC CBPR and PRP System Programs, NCC Group intends to demonstrate its continued fulfillment of the requirements by addressing the Accountability Agent Recognition Criteria outlined in Annex A of the APEC Accountability Agent Application utilizing the Accountability Agent Recognition Criteria Checklist found in Annex B. NCC Group provides responses to continue to meet the requirements of each of the following criteria items [Note: Respective documentation and evidence to support the responses are provided accordingly.]:

-- Conflicts of Interest
+- · Conflicts of Interest

 - Program Requirements

 - Certification Process

 - On-going Monitoring and Compliance Review Process

 - Re-Certification and Annual Attestation

 - Dispute Resolution Process

 - Mechanisms for Enforcing Program Requirements